shamika105/figma-uiux-design/README.md

 # 📅 Day 7 – Figma UI/UX Design Essentials
  **Topic:** Colors
   *  I've learned about the different websites like colour Hunt,Grabient, and many more.
-  *  And also I've learned about the how to use colur pallets from the figms community and how to use them on Figma.
+  *  And also I've learned about the how to use colur pallets from the figms community and how to use them in Figma.
+  *  I've also learned abot the how to create colur pallete in Figma.